code-423n4/2023-08-reserve-mitigation/README.md

 - [M-10: An oracle deprecation might lead the protocol to sell assets for a low price](https://github.com/code-423n4/2023-06-reserve-findings/issues/8)
 - [M-11: Attacker can disable basket during un-registration, which can cause an unnecessary trade in some cases](https://github.com/code-423n4/2023-06-reserve-findings/issues/7)

-## Overview of changes

-Please provide context about the mitigations that were applied if applicable and identify any areas of specific concern.

 ## Mitigations to be reviewed

 ### Branch